numpy/numpy/doc/source/user/absolute_beginners.rst

 With np.reshape, you can specify a few optional parameters:

+**Input:**

 ::

   numpy.reshape(a, newshape, order)

 **a** is the array to be reshaped.

 **newshape** is the new shape you want.
 You can specify an integer or a tuple of integers.
-If you specify an integer, the result wil be an array of that length.
+If you specify an integer, the result will be an array of that length.
 The shape should be compatible with the original shape.

-**order:** 'C' means to read/write the elements using C-like index order,  ‘F’ means to read / write the elements using Fortran-like index order, ‘A’ means to read / write the elements in Fortran-like index order if a is Fortran contiguous in memory, C-like order otherwise.
+**order:** 'C' means to read/write the elements using C-like index order,  ‘F’ means to read/write the elements using Fortran-like index order, ‘A’ means to read/write the elements in Fortran-like index order if a is Fortran contiguous in memory, C-like order otherwise.
 (This is an optional parameter and doesn't need to be specified.)

 `Learn more about shape manipulation here <https://docs.scipy.org/doc/numpy-1.17.0/user/quickstart.html#shape-manipulation>`_.